Pale (heraldry): Derived terms

 A shield party per pale is divided into two parts by a single line which runs in the direction of a pale.

 Special cases

 A pale may be couped ("cut off" at either end, and so not reaching the top or bottom of the shield).
 The special term in Canadian heraldry for a couped pale is "a pale retrait" (this also applies to pallets; see below).
 If couped at the bottom it is blazoned as "a pale retrait in base".

-The Canadian pale, invented by George Stanley for the flag of Canada, occupies fully half the field.
-On a 1:2 flag such as Canada's, it is square.
-The name was suggested by Sir Conrad Swan, and used when Elizabeth II proclaimed the new flag on 28 January 1965.
+The Canadian pale is a broad pale occupying half the width of the field.
+On a 1:2 field the pale is square in shape.
+A flag with this charge or division of the field was suggested for the flag of Canada by Canadian Prime Minister Lester Pearson's parliamentary secretary, John Matheson, to fellow members of the 1964 Parliamentary flag committee.
+Matheson took inspiration from a proposal circulated by Montréal designer Georg Bist.
+Bist was offering his proposal as a suggested revision of Pearson and designer and heraldist Alan Beddoe's original proposal for the flag of Canada, dubbed the 'Pearson pennant'.
+The term for a pale of this proportion was suggested by Sir Conrad Swan, and used when Elizabeth II proclaimed the new flag on 28 January 1965.